AdobeDocs/experience-platform.en/help/dashboards/insights/destinations.md

 Questions answered by this insight:

 - What are the audiences activated to a particular destination?
-- How do I find a list of audiences activated by a particular audience from most recent to older?
+- How do I find a list of audiences activated by a particular audience from most to least recent?
 - How do I find a list of audiences by the date it was activated for a specific destination?

 +++Select to reveal the SQL that generates this insight